Jaimboh/CO2-Emissions-Dashboard/README.md

    pip install -r requirements.txt

-f4.Run the Streamlit app locally with the following command:
+Run the Streamlit app locally with the following command:

-    ```shell
+shell
 streamlit run main.py

 Access the app in your web browser at http://localhost:8501.